 Passports & Visas

 Passports are required for all travel outside of the United States.
 Applications are available online, here, at the State Department website.
-Passport renewals can be done via mail, but you will need to apply in person if you are:
+Passport renewals can be done via mail, but you will need to apply in person if:

 - you have never had a passport before;